FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Acknowledgment

 \subsection{Datasets Description}

-Real-world longitudinal and observational hearing aid data are collected from patients signed up for the HearingFitness\textsuperscript{TM} feature with the Oticon ON\textsuperscript{TM} remote control app on the Oticon Open Hearing Aids (Oticon A/S, Smørum, Denmark).
-Christensen et al. \cite{Christensen2021Oticon} extracted a sampled data \textit{OtiReal} of 98 in-market users between June-December 2019 that contains no personal information characterising the patients to preserve privacy. \textit{OtiReal} dataset contains sound data concerning the acoustic environment detected by the hearing aids and logged by the connected smart-phones.
-These sound data include Sound Pressue Level (SPL), Modulation Index (MI), Signal-to-Noise Ratio (SNR), and Noise Floor (NF), all measured in a broadband frequency range of 0-10kHz in decibel units.
-Besides the sound data, hearing aid usage is also calculated from the timestamps when the sound data are collected.
-The task is then to predict future daily hearing aid usage.

-Air quality is another popular domain that needs time series analysis.
-In the Beijing Multi-Site Air-Quality (\textit{Air}) dataset \cite{Zhang2017Air}, 7 years of meteorological data along with 4 years of $\text{PM}_{2.5}$ data of Beijing at 36 monitoring sites were collected. $\text{PM}_{2.5}$ refers to the fine particulate matter (PM) concentration in the air with aerodynamic diameter of less than 2.5 $\mu m$.
+Real-world longitudinal and observational hearing aid (HAid) data are collected from patients signed up for the HearingFitness\textsuperscript{TM} feature with the Oticon ON\textsuperscript{TM} remote control app on the Oticon Open Hearing Aids (Oticon A/S, Smørum, Denmark).
+Christensen \etal \cite{Christensen2021Oticon} extracted a sampled data (\textit{OtiReal}) of 98 users between June-December 2019 that contains no personal information characterising the patients to preserve privacy. \textit{OtiReal} contains sound data concerning the acoustic environment detected by the HAids and logged by the connected smart-phones.
+These sound data include Sound Pressure Level (SPL), Modulation Index (MI), Signal-to-Noise Ratio (SNR), and Noise Floor (NF), all measured in a broadband frequency range of 0-10kHz in decibel units.
+HAid usage is calculated from the timestamps when the sound data are collected.
+The task is then to predict future daily HAid usage.
+In the Beijing Multi-Site Air-Quality (\textit{Air}) data set \cite{Zhang2017Air}, 7 years of meteorological data along with 4 years of $\text{PM}_{2.5}$ data of Beijing at 36 monitoring sites were collected. $\text{PM}_{2.5}$ refers to the fine particulate matter (PM) concentration in the air with aerodynamic diameter of less than 2.5 $\mu m$.
 The tasks is to predict future $\text{PM}_{2.5}$ values.

-In the EEG Eye State (\textit{EEG}) dataset, continuous electroencephalogram (EEG) measurement are collected from the Emotive EEG Neuroheadset \cite{Roesler2013EEG}.
+In the EEG Eye State (\textit{EEG}) data set, continuous electroencephalogram (EEG) measurement are collected from the Emotive EEG Neuroheadset \cite{Roesler2013EEG}.
 The duration of the EEG measurement is 119 seconds, and eye state (\eg whether the eyes are closed or open) are detected by a camera during EEG measurement and added to the dataset manually later, where 1 indicates eye-closed and 0 indicates eye-open.
-The task is a binary one to classify eye state based on the EEG measurement.
+The task is to classify eye state based on the EEG measurement.
 Another binary classification dataset is the Rain in Australia (\textit{Weather}) dataset, which contains 10 years of daily weather observations drawn from a number of weather stations in Australia.
-Features include location, minimum/maximum temperature, amount of rainfall, and wind gust.
 The task is to predict whether or not it will rain tomorrow.